 Jim: And if you didn’t get it, you get louder.

 Courtney: --I thought, I am setting up a terrible system here.
 And so, then I started thinking, they’ve gotta understand that money is just not growin’ on trees, you know.
 Did your grandmother say that?
 And so, we set up the jars and based on, you know, Dave Ramsey and Andy Stanley, everybody said it, “give, save, live” or “give, save, spend.”
 And so, we did My Little Money Jars and we created these jars and I sold ‘em for a little while, but now there’s a system how you can just make ‘em.

-And so, now they label them and what I love is, that when you put a chalkboard label on there, they get invested.
-It's like they get to say where do they want to give.
-They get to say what they're saving for and they get to write on there what they're spending.
+And so, now they label them and what I love is, that when you put a chalkboard label on there, they’re … they get invested.
+It’s like they get to say where do they want to give.
+They get to say what they’re saving for and they get to write on there what they’re spending.

-Courtney: And so, then this "give discussion."
+Courtney: And so, then this “give discussion.”
 We had this greatest talk the other day.
 I drew a circle and I showed them 10 percent and 10 percent and the rest is spend.
-And I said, "Dad and I are tryin' to change the pie chart."
-And I explained to them, "So, what if we got bigger in our give?
-What if we got bigger in our save and we just lived on less and we kept changing this?"
-And to them about what the Bible says.
+And I said, “Dad and I are tryin’ to change the pie chart.”
+And I explained to them, “So, what if we got bigger in our give?
+What if we got bigger in our save and we just lived on less and we kept changing this?”
+And talked to them about what the Bible says.
 And their eyeballs just got bigger and we put pennies and quarters in there and so, I think that discussion for them as early as you can is so helpful for them to understand how money works and how responsibility can work with their money.

 Jim: And these are such good things to think about as you’re parenting your children, so that they end up ready to launch.